Almamu/linux-wallpaperengine/README.md

 - **Wayland**: Works with compositors that support `wlr-layer-shell-unstable`.
 - **X11**: Requires XRandr.
 Use `--screen-root <screen_name>` (as shown in `xrandr`).

-> Note: Currently doesn't work if a compositor or desktop environment (e.g. GNOME, KDE, Nautilus) is drawing the background.
+> ⚠ For X11 users: Currently doesn't work if a compositor or desktop environment (e.g. GNOME, KDE, Nautilus) is drawing the background.

 ---